ibm-cloud-docs/containers/cs_cluster_update.md

 **What happens during the master update?**</br>
 Your master is highly available with three replica master pods.
 The master pods have a rolling update, during which only one pod is unavailable at a time.
 Two instances are up and running so that you can access and change the cluster during the update.
 Your worker nodes, apps, and resources continue to run.

-For clusters that run previous versions of Kubernetes, when you update the Kubernetes API server, the API server is down for about 5 - 10 minutes.
-During the update, you cannot access or change the cluster.
-However, worker nodes, apps, and resources that cluster users deployed are not modified and continue to run.

 **Can I roll back the update?**</br>
 No, you cannot roll back a cluster to a previous version after the update process takes place.
 Be sure to use a test cluster and follow the instructions to address potential issues before you update your production master.